 Unemployment in Greece is the highest in the EU, and alarmingly so for university educated people between the ages of 25-35, with women, immigrants and the disabled particularly affected.
 The demand is for uneducated, unskilled workers, and connections and cronyism prevail; this is not expected to change in the next 20 years, if ever (see “Value of a university degree in Greece“).

-Of the EU’s Big 15, Greece ranks next to last in salaries (only Portugal ranked lower) at 10-25 percent of an American/Canadian salary for the same job on average; there is a minority of people securing high salaries, though most are through connections and cronyism.
+Of the EU’s original Big 15, Greece ranks next to last in salaries (only Portugal ranked lower) at 10-25 percent of an American/Canadian salary for the same job on average; there is a minority of people securing high salaries, though most are through connections and cronyism.
 See, “Monthly salaries of EU countries” for a chart.
 The salary gap had been closing on the strength of the euro, but Greek salaries have been going down for the past 2-3 years and the EU-IMF are demanding they be lowered further.

 In addition to low salaries, quality of living is not on par with cost of living, with the quality falling lower and cost of living in Greece getting higher.
 It is not the cheap paradise it once was in the 1990s.
 Consumers in Greece often pay double the cost of groceries compared to cities such as Brussels, Stockholm, New York and London.
 See, “Salary vs. Cost and Quality of Living of EU countries.”